nicolaspanel/node-svm/README.md

 >A special property is that they simultaneously minimize the empirical classification error and maximize the geometric margin; hence they are also known as maximum margin classifiers.
 >[![Wikipedia image](http://upload.wikimedia.org/wikipedia/commons/1/1b/Kernel_Machine.png)](http://en.wikipedia.org/wiki/File:Kernel_Machine.png)

+# Installation
+`npm install --save-dev node-svm`

 # How to use it
 First of all, if you are not familiar with SVM, I highly recommend to read [this guide](http://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf).

-Here's an example of using it to approximate the XOR function :
+Here's an example of using [node-svm](https://github.com/nicolaspanel/node-svm) to approximate the XOR function :
 ```javascript
 var nodesvm = require('node-svm');
 var xorProblem = [